xylous/izobata/doc/API.md

 `Polygon *rotate_polygon(Polygon *pgn, Point *pivot, int alpha)` - rotate a polygon around a pivot point, by `alpha` degrees.
 What's been said about the above function applies here, too.

+## Colors

+Every point is rendered with a color (by default: 7, which is close to gray/white), which you can change.

+`int max_colors()` returns the number of maximum colors that your terminal supports; using colors outside of that range is undefined behavior

+`void set_point_color(Point *p, color_t c)` is self explanatory.
+Note that there's no check to see if the given color is outside the maximum.

+`void set_polygon_color(Polygon *pgn, color_t c)` is also self explanatory, but on a larger scale (pun very much intended).